myak555/segpy/README.rst

 part of a proprietary closed source product or deliver software software-as-a-service (SaaS) using Segpy as part of a proprietary closed source service.

+This fork fixes compatibility issues with Python 3.10+ and Windows

 Status
 ======